isomerpages/mlaw-corp/_covid19/15-FAQ-lease-licence.md

 * This gives the tenant some breathing space without the threat of eviction or litigation to sort out his finances, and time for the landlord and tenant to negotiate and reach a mutually acceptable solution.
 Parties are encouraged to work out a compromise on the rental arrears and the terms of the tenancy so that they can preserve a longer-term relationship which is beneficial to both parties.

-**h.
+**i.
 What can I do if my landlord threatens to evict me/terminate my lease or licence after I have served a Notification for Relief?**

 * If a Notification for Relief has been served, it will be an offence under the Act for the landlord to evict you from the premises, terminate your lease or start court or insolvency proceedings against you.